 Your onboarding process must be organised and efficient.
 A new employee usually comes through the door excited to learn more and eager to start tackling your biggest projects.
 When you've made the onboarding process easier, you've used the momentum that a new hire comes with and allowed them to see what you have to offer.

 Onboarding is more than just paperwork, but the importance of having every document in order can't be understated.
 Once your employees are onboarded, they get the chance to look at their productivity and progress inside of your HR system.
-If you offer them transparent time tracking, they get the chance to see their own productivity and measure it day by day.
+If you offer them transparent time and attendance tracking, they get the chance to see their own productivity and measure it day by day.

 By starting off on the right foot, your employees are going to be folded into the system and ready to hit the ground running.
 They'll be devoted to giving you the best performance they can from day one.